What are seizures?

 Congenital causes

-- Birth trauma is one of the most common causes of seizures and ultimately death of the newborn especially in the under developed countries where laboring women are unable to access proper birth attendants and normal child birth is complicated by untrained ladies.
+1. Birth trauma is one of the most common causes of seizures and ultimately death of the newborn especially in underdeveloped countries where laboring women are unable to access proper birth attendants and normal childbirth is complicated by untrained ladies.

-- Infections to central nervous system may also cause seizures
+2. Infections to the central nervous system may also cause seizures

-- Febrile seizures are the most common type of seizures in children
+3. Febrile seizures are the most common type of seizure in children

-- Some metabolic disorders also result in seizures like low blood glucose or dehydration.
-Besides, low sodium and calcium and high blood urea leads to seizures as well.
+4. Some metabolic disorders also result in seizures like low blood glucose or dehydration.
+Besides, low sodium and calcium and high blood urea lead to seizures as well.

 Seizure Record

-For parents of known epileptic or even first time seizures, it is important to keep a record of nature of seizure.
+For parents of known epileptic or even first-time seizures, it is important to keep a record of the nature of the seizure.
 This helps a lot in diagnosing and managing the seizures well in time.
-Especially parents of known epileptic child are counseled about keeping a complete record of seizures and bring it on every hospital visit.
+Especially parents of known epileptic children are counseled about keeping a complete record of seizures and bringing it on every hospital visit.